-early 15c., "to copulate" (of wolves, dogs), literally "to range (things) in a line," from Old French alignier "set, lay in line" (Modern French aligner), from from à "to" (see ad-) + lignier "to line," from Latin lineare "reduce to a straight line," from linea (see line (n.)).
-Transitive or reflexive sense of "to fall into line" is from 1853.
-International political sense is attested from 1934.
+early 15c., "to copulate" (of wolves, dogs), literally "to range (things) in a line," from Old French alignier "set, lay in line" (Modern French aligner), from à "to" (see ad-) + lignier "to line," from Latin lineare "reduce to a straight line," from linea (see line (n.)).
+Transitive or reflexive sense of "fall into line" is from 1853.
+The international political sense is attested from 1934.
 The French spelling with -g- is unetymological, and aline was an early form in English.
 Related: Aligned; aligning.